-Effective July 10, 2017, the Fairfax County Health Department will require your health insurance information or proof of household income for the Sexually Transmitted Infection (STI) services you receive in Health Department clinics.
+Effective July 10, 2017, the Fairfax County Health Department will require your health insurance information or proof of household income for the STI services you receive in Health Department clinics.
 An appointment will be necessary.
 Please call to make an appointment before your next visit.

 Beginning July 10, the Health Department will continue to offer confidential HIV testing for a fee but anonymous testing will no longer be available.

 Fairfax County Health Department HIV/AIDS Program